CyberwizD/Go-Basics/09. Functions/README.md

 The way variadic functions work is by converting the variable number of arguments to a slice of the type of the variadic parameter.

 Sometimes you already have a slice and want to pass that to a variadic function.
-This can be achieved by passing the slice followed by ```go....``` That will tell the compiler to use the slice as is inside the variadic function.
+This can be achieved by passing the slice followed by ```....``` That will tell the compiler to use the slice as is inside the variadic function.
 The step described above where a slice is created will simply be omitted in this case.

-It is important to note that ```go...``` is not an actual rest and spread operator in Go.
+It is important to note that ```...``` is not an actual rest and spread operator in Go.
 For example, the following code does not compile.

 ```go
 func myFunc(a int, b int, c int) {